 To facilitate quick sales, the deals were made on a first come first serve basis for choosing of nites and signing of the “option to purchase” contract, and not like previous condo sales where buyers had to take a number and sign the contract before choosing their unit.
 As for Riverfront Residence in Hougang, there was an equally long queue and employees on duty even had to give out bottled water to those who were waiting in line.

-A property agent, Eric, arrived at the showroom at 6.30pm to help clients queue.
+A property real estate agent, Eric, arrived at the showroom at 6.30pm to help clients queue.
 He mentioned that this is because he understands the hefty difference of 50000SGD is a lot for many and thus is worth the 4 hour wait.

 A couple who managed to successfully buy a unit told the press that they felt very fortunate as they were previously interested in the area and had gotten a queue number for when sales launched but decided to rush down for the early sale once the government announced the cooling measures.
 An agent told the press that he estimates that all unites would be cleared and sold by the end of the night.